 Table GPF2 shows an example of how to complete a CA template.

 Table GPF2: Example of CA score and justification

-Example of CA score and justification PRINCIPLE ONE: Scoring element Consequence subcomponents Consequence sc Stock status outcome Population size 60 XXX Seellen fichery Placeporten magallaniaua Reproductive capacity Placopecteri magellanicus Age/size/sex structure Geographic range Rationale for most vulnerable subcomponent Population size was considered the most on biomass. st vulnerable subcomponent based in th he impact of exploitation patterns Rationale for consequence score Information on fleet structure, fishing are exploitation rate.
-However trends in exploitation rate.
-However trends in exploadversely damaging recruitment in the lefull capacity it cannot be concluded that none.
-Indicators used are: ea and exploitation rates indicate that the loitation rates, biomass and recruitmen ong term.
-As the fishery is defined as fi its impact on population size is minima he stock is exploited at full it indicate that fishing is not ully developed and operating at al or its impact on dynamics is Fleet structure: There are three scallop fleet, of which scallop fishing is the prim and seasons.
-The BBB and CCC fleets fleets operating in the area: the AAA, E ary activity, has access to the whole ar have access to a portion of the area.
-BBB and CCC fleets.
-The AAA rea and is subject to quota limits Exploitation rates: Management aims for exploitation rates of 15%, considered as the exploitation rate that will not pose a risk on the productivity of the scallop population.
-Exploitation rates have been maintained generally at consistent levels with this management target.
-Fishing area and seasonality: Detailed c routine basis. listributional information of the AAA flee et's fishing effort is collected on a Overall approach to scoring the AAA stock/biological unit: The scallop biological unit/stock w XXX.
-Therefore PI 1.1.1 was scored by considering scallops in the area XXX as a single stor was considered appropriate due to the biology of scallops.
+Example of CA score and justification

+PRINCIPLE ONE: Scoring element Consequence subcomponents Consequence score Stock status outcome Population size 60 60 XXX Scallop fishery Placopecten magellanicus Reproductive capacity Age/size/sex structure Geographic range Rationale for most vulnerable subcomponent Population size was considered the mos on biomass. st vulnerable subcomponent based in the ne impact of exploitation patterns Rationale for consequence score Information on fleet structure, fishing are exploitation rate.
+However trends in exp adversely damaging recruitment in the lefull capacity it cannot be concluded that none.
+Indicators used are: loitation rates, biomass and recruitmen ong term.
+As the fishery is defined as fuits impact on population size is minima It indicate that fishing is not ully developed and operating at all or its impact on dynamics is Fleet structure: There are three scallop fleet, of which scallop fishing is the prim and seasons.
+The BBB and CCC fleets ary activity, has access to the whole ar Exploitation rates: Management aims fo not pose a risk on the productivity of the at consistent levels with this manageme scallop population.
+Exploitation rates I Fishing area and seasonality: Detailed distributional information of the AAA fleet's fishing effort is collect routine basis.
+Overall approach to scoring the AAA stock/biological unit: The scallop biological unit/stock was defi XXX.
+Therefore PI 1.1.1 was scored by considering scallops in the area XXX as a single stock.
+This was considered appropriate due to the biology of scallops.

-GPF3.2 Stakeholder involvement within CA 🔺
+GPF3.2 Stakeholder involvement within CA